wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/01-securely-developing-plugins-and-themes.md

 ?>
 ```

 When the user submits the form, the data is sent to the server.
-The data is then processed by the plugin, sanitized, and stored in the database.
+The data is then processed, sanitized, and stored in the database.

 ```php
 add_action( 'wp', 'wp_learn_maybe_process_form' );